 This provided an opportunity for Teck to support the Mikisew Cree First Nation to advocate for their vision of protecting this culturally and ecologically significant land.
 Starting in 2016, Teck provided capacity, resources, and experience in progressing land conservation initiatives.
 As a result of this collaborative work, in March 2019 Kitaskino Nuwenëné, which means “our land” in both Cree and Dene, was born.

-The Kitaskino Nuwenëné Wildland Park is a 166,110 hectare provincial park in northern Alberta – roughly 10 times the area of the City of Vancouver.
+The Kitaskino Nuwenëné Wildland Park began as a 166,110 hectare provincial park in northern Alberta and is now nearly double in size following a recent expansion of 143,800 hectares.
 The park contributes to the largest continuous area of protected boreal forest in the world, preserves critical habitat for at-risk species including bison and woodland caribou and safeguards Indigenous People’s traditional uses of these lands.

 Teck, along with the Athabasca Chipewyan First Nation, supported the efforts of the Mikisew Cree First Nation and, in 2018 and 2019 engaged with the Government of Alberta, other Indigenous communities, and other operators in the region to determine the land base for Kitaskino Nuwenëné.
 Teck, Cenovus Energy and Imperial Oil voluntarily relinquished mining and oil sands leases in 2019 to establish the provincial park.